This tutorial demonstrates how to use the format painter on multiple cells in Excel and Google Sheets.

 - After this, the paintbrush is still active, and you can select another cell (F1).

-- In this way, you can select all the cells you need to format.
+- In this way, select all the cells you want to format.
 When you’re finished, press ESC on your keyboard to turn off the format painter.
 As a result, all selected cells now have the same format as the initial cell (B1).

 Use Format Painter in Google Sheets